 - Relevant: Your Brand Promise must be relevant to your target audiences.
 Being relevant requires a deeper look into your target audiences.
 Look at the problems you solve for them and see if there’s an overarching problem or a theme to ALL the problems that you solve.

-So when you’re building a brand, you want to take your Brand Purpose and Brand Promise and amplify it in the marketplace.
-A simple framework to guide where you amplify is to think in terms of:
+The next step of your Brand Strategy process is to take your Brand Purpose and Brand Promise and amplify them into the marketplace.
+A simple Brand Strategy framework to guide where you amplify is to think in terms of: